 Thus far our model BLR has been described by inner and outer boundaries exterior to which the line emission is assumed to be zero (i.e. a BLR which is truncated at both the inner and outer radius).
-At small BLR radii this is likely to be a good approximation since: (i) the line emission decreases rapidly at the highest incident ionizing photon fluxes, and (ii) for most geometries, the inner BLR contributes very little to the overall emission (an area effect).
+At small BLR radii this is likely to be a good approximation since (i) the line emission decreases rapidly at the highest incident ionizing photon fluxes, and (ii) for most geometries, the inner BLR contributes very little to the overall emission (an area effect).
 However, for the BLR outer boundary this assumption is likely invalid, since the reservoir of gas feeding the BLR likely originates in the dusty torus at still larger radii.
 Alternatively, a truncated BLR, for which the outer radius lies well within the location of the hot dust, may arise if gas at larger radii is largely shielded from a direct view of the ionizing continuum source.

-Here, we assume that the BLR extends all the way to the inner edge of the dusty torus, i.e., the distance to the hot dust.
+Here, we assume that the BLR extends all the way to the inner edge of the dusty torus, i.e. the distance to the hot dust.
 Where grains are able to form and survive, they can compete efficiently for ionizing photons and act to suppress, though not extinguish, the formation of lines.
 Thus bounding this model BLR there exists a dusty region where the line-reprocessing efficiency is significantly reduced.
 At sufficiently large incident photon fluxes, grains charge up and heat up and eventually sputter and sublimate.
-The distance at which grains sublime depends on their chemical composition (e.g., graphites vs. silicates) and size distribution (e.g. Barvainis 1987).
+The distance at which grains sublime depends on their chemical composition (e.g. graphites versus silicates) and size distribution (e.g. Barvainis 1987).
 Where grains are sufficiently depleted line formation will efficiently cool the gas.
 Thus the BLR outer boundary could move outwards with increasing continuum source luminosity.
 Larger grains are more robust than smaller grains.
-Thus condensation onto grains during lower continuum flux states is most likely to occur onto larger grains.
-During these low continuum flux states the effective line-emitting boundary of the BLR could move inwards10.
-In the context of a dust-bounded BLR we here refer to an "effective BLR outer boundary", $R{\rm eff}$, which represents the point beyond which the line emission is significantly suppressed.
-The rate at which $R{\rm eff}$ moves in response to continuum variations is governed by two important timescales, the dust condensation and sublimation timescales, $\tau{\rm cond}$ and $\tau{\rm subl}$ respectively.
+Thus condensation on to grains during lower continuum flux states is most likely to occur on to larger grains.
+During these low-continuum flux states the effective line-emitting boundary of the BLR could move inwards.10 In the context of a dust-bounded BLR we here refer to an 'effective BLR outer boundary', $R{\rm eff}$, which represents the point beyond which the line emission is significantly suppressed.
+The rate at which $R{\rm eff}$ moves in response to continuum variations is governed by two important time-scales, the dust condensation and sublimation time-scales, $\tau{\rm cond}$ and $\tau{\rm subl}$, respectively.

-Here we distinguish between the microscopic dust formation and destruction timescales, which for individual grains is of order minutes-days, and the macroscopic (or global) dust formation and destruction timescales which is of order months-years for grains largely shielded within or beyond the BLR gas, and relevant to the discussion here (e.g. Kishimoto et al. 2013, 2011; Hönig and Kishimoto 2011).
-If the macroscopic dust sublimation timescale $\tau{\rm subl}$ is very much longer than the macroscopic dust condensation (formation) timescale $\tau{\rm cond}$, then the location of the BLR outer boundary will be largely insensitive to high continuum states, but will tend to move inwards on average during low continuum states.
-Conversely, if the dust condensation timescale is long compared to the dust sublimation timescale, the BLR outer boundary will tend to move outwards during high continuum states and remain there, unless there is a significant period in which the ionizing continuum source remains in a low state.
+Here we distinguish between the microscopic dust formation and destruction time-scales, which for individual grains is of order minutes-days, and the macroscopic (or global) dust formation and destruction time-scales which is of order months-years for grains largely shielded within or beyond the BLR gas, and relevant to the discussion here (e.g. Hönig & Kishimoto 2011; Kishimoto et al. 2013, 2011).
+If the macroscopic dust sublimation time-scale τ{subl} is very much longer than the macroscopic dust condensation (formation) time-scale τ{cond} , then the location of the BLR outer boundary will be largely insensitive to high-continuum states, but will tend to move inwards on average during low-continuum states.
+Conversely, if the dust condensation time-scale is long compared to the dust sublimation time-scale, the BLR outer boundary will tend to move outwards during high-continuum states and remain there, unless there is a significant period in which the ionizing continuum source remains in a low state.